We invite young designers from across the globe to answer design briefs that focus on the most pressing social and environmental challenges.

 Your work will be evaluated per brief by a curated panel of judges against the judging criteria in a two-stage process: shortlisting and interviews.
 The panel includes a diverse range of expertise related to the brief topic and the design industry.
 All judging sessions are facilitated by the RSA.

-During the first stage of shortlisting, the panel marks all the submissions anonymously and shortlists 5 to 8 projects per brief.
+During the first stage of shortlisting, the panel marks all the submissions anonymously and shortlists five to eight projects per brief.
 If your project is shortlisted, you are invited to the second stage, an interview with the panel, to present your work in more detail referring to the judging criteria.
 Once the panel has interviewed all shortlisted students, they deliberate and select the winners.

 Your entry should demonstrate a design thinking approach to the brief and clearly communicate the following principles:

 Briefs one to five:

 - Social: How is your approach benefiting people and generations to come?
 How have you considered diversity and inclusion in your proposal?
 How have you brought in different voices and perspectives?